Advertisement

 Psychotherapy Psychotherapy Psychotherapy is interpersonal treatment based on the understanding of psychological principles and mechanisms of mental disease.
 The treatment approach is often individualized, depending on the psychiatric condition(s) or circumstance.
 Psychotherapy

 • Psychodynamic psychotherapy Psychodynamic psychotherapy Forms of psychotherapy falling within or deriving from the psychoanalytic tradition, that view individuals as reacting to unconscious forces (e.g., motivation, drive), that focus on processes of change and development, and that place a premium on self understanding and making meaning of what is unconscious.
-Psychotherapy: Goal is to uncover intolerable emotions that may lead to the dissociative symptoms and create better ways to process them.
+Psychotherapy: the goal is to uncover intolerable emotions that may lead to dissociative symptoms and create better ways to process them.

 Pharmacotherapy